julelang/manual/src/packages/std/json.md

 println(u["Name"])
 println(u["Email"])
 ```
-In the example above, an instance of the `User` structure from previous example is decoded to variable `v` from the JSON representation.
+In the example above, an instance of the `User` structure from the previous example is decoded to variable `v` from the JSON representation.
 As shown in the example, the `v` variable uses the `json::Value` type.
 This makes it suitable for dynamically decoding any kind of JSON data.
 Subsequently, the `u` variable is assigned the `json::Object` value obtained from `v`.
 This is because the incoming JSON data is an object, and the `json::Value` type represents it internally using the `json::Object` dynamic type.
 Then, by using string key names, the field values can be accessed as `json::Value`.
 In this case, the `ID` field will be of type `json::Number`, while the `Name` and `Email` fields will be of type `json::String`.

 If it is known that the incoming type is an object, the `v` variable could be used directly as a `json::Object`.
 The decoder will successfully return as long as the incoming JSON data is an object.
 However, if the incoming JSON is not an object, the decoding will fail.